dartmouth-dltg/aspace_content_warnings/README.md

 ## Configuration

 This plugin accepts two configuration options.
-One controls the visibility of Offensive Content Tags as facets in the staff application and the other controls the visibility of Offensive Content Tags as facets in the PUI.
+One controls the visibility of Offensive Content Tags as facets in the staff application and the visibility of Offensive Content Tags as facets in the PUI.
 Set either `staff_faceting` or `public_faceting` to `true` to enable Offensive Content Tags facets in that area.